 Highlight column C on the report and select the sorting button in descending order to organize the entire document by status code.
 It’s much easier to review existing content when it is grouped together and easier to remove or ignore broken and redirected pages for this part of the audit and instead focus on any 200 coded page.

 Next, download an additional report from Google Analytics to combine with the Screaming Frog report to add your organic search traffic to the content inventory.

 Access the Acquisition report in Google Analytics, then All Traffic, then Channels and then finally select Organic Search.

 There are a few systems of measure that determine if a website is simple to read or not, including the Gunning Fog Index that measures readability from a 1 to unlimited score.
-For example, the New York Times has a score of 11 to 12 on average.
 The ideal score for most organizations is from 7 to 8.

 Another system is the Flesch Kincaid Grade Level, which measures readability based on academic grade level from 0 to 12.
 The average score is an 8, which is having content be at an 8th grade reading level, which encompasses most adults in the U.S.

 Content Quality: Google demands that content on a website is high-quality in order to serve searchers the best answers to their questions, which in the end, helps the search engine make money, as more people continue to trust and use their service.